KonstantinMazurow/KonstantinMazurow/README.md

 - 💻 I'm studying to be a Python web application developer.

-- 💻 Trained as a developer in C++.
+- 💻 Completed a development course in the C++.

 - 💻 Blender 3D modeler.